 We have used research to identify a subset of core skills to target in our program design.
 We organize these skills in three buckets: ready to learn; ready to thrive; and ready for anything.
 The infographic below displays those 12 core skills (leaves) and how they break down by bucket (flowers).

-We map out a series of lessons for each season that can support all target outcomes and that, in particular, support our focus skill.
+We map out a series of lessons for each series that can support all target outcomes and that, in particular, support our focus skill.
 Our new lessons are written, pre-tested, and then rolled out to leaders so that both leader and parent enjoy novelty, and parents are intrigued by what each next season has in store.

 To get a feel for how we think about learning, you can sample some of our free DIY Activities shared on our website.
-We offer these simple, fun ways to spark play so that families who do not have classes nearby can still benefit from nature play-based learning, and so families in our program can easily extend the learning at home.